Setareh Law

 Imagine you are driving along when, out of nowhere, a driver appears behind you.
 Of course, the driver behind you is speeding.
-When they try to pass you, they hit you, and your car is seriously damaged.
+When they try to pass you, they hit you, resulting in a serious motor vehicle accident.
 How do you prove that their speeding caused the accident?
 Why do you need to prove that speeding was the cause?

 Importance of Proving Speeding in an Accident